SohelTest/api-testing-project/readme.md

      In General under Git put the github test script url Under Root POM, enter pom.xml
      Under goals and options enter clean test
-     Apply and Save
+     We can setup mail and bugs as per our requirements Apply and Save
      Click on Build now to start the test